 While the oil is heating, roll out the dough to pie crust thickness, or slightly thinner, about 1/8 inch.
 With a rolling cookie cutter, cut a circle in the dough about six inches in diameter.
 Wrap it around the cannoli tube and where it overlaps, rub some of the beaten egg to seal the cannoli shell together.
 (I just sat the tube on the dough and rolled around it, eyeballing how much dough I would need.
 It doesn’t need to overlap too much — that was my mistake with the first several I fried.

 Then carefully place the covered tube into the hot grease.
 Let it fry for about 3 to five minutes or until it’s golden brown.
 Carefully remove it from the pan.
 You can cook a few at once, but I didn’t do more than three, so I could keep an eye on them.
 Once the tubes have cooled enough to touch, gently remove the metal cylinders, grease their outsides and make more cannoli until the dough is all used up.

 (My mom used Citron in hers, but I’m not a fan, so I don’t.
-You Cannoli purists out there can hate me if you want for that.)
-Feel free to chop a little up and put it in if you like it.
+You Cannoli purists should feel free to chop a little up and put it in if you like it.)